lhtin/You-Dont-Know-JS/types & grammar/ch4.md

 #### Falsy Objects

-Wait a minute, that section title even sounds contradictory.
+Wait a minute, that section title even sounds __contradictory__(矛盾).
 I literally *just said* the spec calls all objects truthy, right?
 There should be no such thing as a "falsy object."

 What could that possibly even mean?